Swift What is the model file use for and how does it work? -

 the idea of model class encapsulate data used app in own class, offering cleaner separation of model controller , view. see model-view-controller in apple's cocoa core competencies. or see model object.

-class: class encapsulates series of properties, namely identifier, name, email address, , image url. so, why use user
+but setting aside these broader design principles, let's consider user class: class encapsulates series of properties, namely identifier, name, email address, , image url. so, why use user type, rather individual properties and/or standard collections?

-let's consider alternatives, illustrative of why model object user
+let's consider alternatives, illustrative of why model object user can powerful:

 consider app maintained list of users. array of

-objects far more convenient than, say, separate arrays of identifiers, names, emails, etc. example, if wanted sort list of users name? if had of these properties in different arrays, keeping track of them complicated.so, let's recognized keeping these various properties powerful, decided use simple dictionary accomplish this. array of users represented array of dictionaries. solves previous problem.
+userobjects far more convenient than, say, separate arrays of identifiers, names, emails, etc. example, if wanted sort list of users name? if had of these properties in different arrays, keeping track of them complicated.so, let's recognized keeping these various properties powerful, decided use simple dictionary accomplish this. array of users represented array of dictionaries. solves previous problem.

 but introduces other problems. example, it's incumbent upon you, programmer, use right keys dictionary, , compiler can't offer clues expects keys dictionary should be, less rules govern type of data associated keys.